-Our efforts are focused on three key areas: Our People, Our Communities and Our Leased and Tenanted Partners.
+Our efforts were focused on three key areas: Our People, Our Communities and Our Leased and Tenanted Partners.

-These are unprecedented times and below is an explanation of some of the work we are currently doing to protect pubs and communities around the UK.
+These were, and remain, unprecedented times and below is an explanation of some of the work we carried out to protect pubs and communities around the UK.

-- From 6 April, we were able to furlough 99% of our employees via the government’s Job Retention Scheme on 80% of pay.
-The government caps the monthly furlough payments at £2,500, so we are topping-up the furlough payments for those who this would affect to ensure that every furloughed Greene King employee is receiving 80% of their pay.
+From 6 April, we were able to furlough 99% of our employees via the government’s Job Retention Scheme on 80% of pay.
+The government capped the monthly furlough payments at £2,500, so we topped-up the furlough payments for those who this would affect to ensure that every furloughed Greene King employee was receiving 80% of their pay while furloughed.

-- Our chief executive took a 50% pay cut and the rest of our executive board took a 30% pay cut.
-Other senior leaders in our business have also volunteered to take pay cuts.
+Our chief executive took a 50% pay cut for the duration of pub closures while the rest of our executive board took a 30% pay cut for the same period.
+Other senior leaders in our business also volunteered to take temporary pay cuts.

-- Savings from these salary sacrifices have contributed directly to Greene King being able to set up a Team Member Support Fund of £500,000 to support our team members who are in the greatest financial need currently.
-We partnered with the Licensed Trade Charity who are administering this on our behalf.
-There is also a GoFundMe page here where other employees can also contribute.
+Savings from these salary sacrifices contributed directly to Greene King being able to set up a Team Member Support Fund of £500,000 to support our team members who were in the greatest financial need.
+We partnered with the Licensed Trade Charity who administered this on our behalf.
+There is also a GoFundMe page where other employees could also contribute.

-- On 12 June we announced we launched Pub Safe – a new set of five promises to our team and customers to make sure when our pubs reopen it is in as safe a manner as possible.
-Read more here.
+On 12 June we announced we launched Pub Safe – a new set of five promises to our team and customers to make sure when our pubs reopened it was in as safe a manner as possible.

-- Working with our charity partner Macmillan Cancer Support, a number of our team members are using their time while furloughed to volunteer as telephone buddies for the charity.
-The aim of the initiative is to alleviate loneliness and social isolation during the Covid-19 pandemic, with our team members receiving training from the charity before being matched to one or two people living with cancer so they can speak to them once a week and help deliver 12 weeks of emotional support.
+Working with our charity partner Macmillan Cancer Support, a number of our team members used their time while furloughed to volunteer as telephone buddies for the charity.
+The aim of the initiative was to alleviate loneliness and social isolation during the Covid-19 pandemic, with our team members receiving training from the charity before being matched to one or two people living with cancer so they could speak to them once a week and help deliver 12 weeks of emotional support.

-- We launched our virtual pub, The Lock Inn, to help fight loneliness, encourage interaction and provide some entertainment during the lockdown.
-The pub, which is hosted on the GK Brewery Facebook Page, features weekly entertainment with a pub quiz every Wednesday and Rock n Roll Bingo every Friday.
-It is all free, with customers only asked to make a donation to our charity partner Macmillan Cancer Support if they were entertained.
+We launched our virtual pub, The Lock Inn, to help fight loneliness, encourage interaction and provide some entertainment during the lockdown.
+The pub, which was hosted on the GK Brewery Facebook Page, featured weekly entertainment with a pub quiz every Wednesday and Rock n Roll Bingo every Friday.
+It was all free, with customers only asked to make a donation to our charity partner Macmillan Cancer Support if they were entertained.

-- We have made accommodation rooms available in our home towns of Bury St Edmunds and Burton-upon-Trent for key workers such as local NHS and care home staff to use when they need them.
+We made accommodation rooms available in our home towns of Bury St Edmunds and Burton-upon-Trent for key workers such as local NHS and care home staff to use when they needed them.

-- Across our pubs, our team members are now supporting their communities locally, whether by making PPE at home, looking after vulnerable customers, donating additional food and supporting the NHS.
+Across our pubs, our team members supported their communities locally, whether by making PPE at home, looking after vulnerable customers, donating additional food or supporting the NHS.

-- On 17 March we deferred rent entirely for all our leased and tenanted partners while pubs are closed.
-This means that while the rents are not cancelled, our partners do not need to pay us anything while their pub remains closed and cashflow is limited.
+- On 17 March we deferred rent entirely for all our leased and tenanted partners while pubs were closed.
+This meant that while the rents were not cancelled, our partners did not need to pay us anything while their pub remained closed and cashflow was limited.

-- On 25 March we confirmed we would replace for free with fresh stock all the unopened kegs and casks that will be out of date and unsaleable in our partners’ pubs when they can reopen, at a total cost of approximately £1.3m + VAT.
+- On 25 March we confirmed we would replace for free with fresh stock all the unopened kegs and casks that would be out of date and unsaleable in our partners’ pubs when they reopened, at a total cost of approximately £1.3m + VAT.

-- On 17 April we launched a Partner Support Fund, which saw us unfurlough our Business Development Managers to carry out one-to-one discussions with every single one of our tied partners to establish what rent concessions we can offer them for the first 12 weeks of pub closures (18 March to 10 June).
-We have been able to offer approximately £4m of rent concessions across this first 12-week closure period.
+- On 17 April we launched a Partner Support Fund, which saw us unfurlough our Business Development Managers to carry out one-to-one discussions with every single one of our tied partners to establish what rent concessions we could offer them for the first 12 weeks of pub closures (18 March to 10 June).
+We were able to offer approximately £4m of rent concessions across this first 12-week closure period.

 - On 27 April we confirmed that we would pay for every single one of our tied pubs to be members of the BII (British Institute of Innkeeping), an independent body that provides expert advice on everything from legal and licensing issues to tax queries.
 Membership usually costs £155 per pub per year.
 This covers the next two years and will be reviewed on an annual basis.